 1. Use Links To Specify References

 It’s practical to provide the recipients of the animated video production RFP with some guidance for the project.
 When you and the vendors can settle down on the design of the video, then it becomes easier to determine the price range.
 It helps both sides to develop more accurate bids.
-A great way to let the bidders understand precisely what you’re looking for in a video is to use references.
-Include examples of the type of videos and links to any sample that you’re fond of.
-This offers a more explicit idea rather than reading some words in a PDF.
+Using references is a great way to let the bidders understand precisely what you’re looking for in a video.
+Include examples of the type of videos and links to any sample you’re fond of.
+This offers a more explicit idea than reading some words in a PDF.

 2. Include The Number Of Recipients

 Your goal should be to get as many bids from video production agencies as possible.
 The more you get, the pickier you can be in the selection process.
-When the vendors know how many people they are competing with, they will provide better responses.
+Vendors will provide better responses when they know how many people they are competing with.
 However, do not include a number that is too overwhelming.
 Seeing a staggering number of competitors may scare off potential providers.

 3. Ask For Client References

 Past customers’ references may assure that the vendors are competent.
-While the video production companies can be less than 100% honest with you, their clients won’t.
+While video production companies can be less than 100% honest with you, their clients won’t.
 Request to see previous clients’ testimonials and statistics to determine the vendors’ capabilities.
-In case you want first-hand experience, just ask for their contact info and reach out to them on your own.
+If you want first-hand experience, just ask for their contact info and reach out to them on your own.

 4. Ask For The Vendors’ Unique Selling Point

-The competition is stiff, especially since there are many vendors offering the same services.
+The competition is stiff, especially since many vendors offer the same services.
 In this case, knowing what a company can do that others cannot undoubtedly assist you in deciding which vendor to choose.
-It also gives you some early insight into how well they communicate value propositions.
+It also gives you early insight into how well they communicate value propositions.

 5. Ask How The Vendors Handle Revision

-There’s a high chance that the video production agency may not get the video right on their first try.
-In the case where revision is required, learn how the vendors handle the process.
+There’s a high chance that the video production agency may not get the video right on its first try.
+If revision is required, learn how the vendors handle the process.
 Don’t assume a revision process already comes with the production; just ask.
 Be clear on your expectations.

 Free RFP Template